 Wondering how to make a projector screen at home?
 A well-built project screen can proxy a presentation board, a panel to watch movies, or add an artsy composure to your living room with changing paintings.
 Building a DIY projector screen is an inexpensive job, and you can start and finish the project in a single day.

 To create a projector screen, start by building a rectangle-shaped wooden frame.
 Add another log in the middle for a robust structure.
 Staple or duct tape a black cloth on the top of the wooden frame.
 To make it aesthetically pleasing, use four thin wooden planks to act like the screen’s bezel.

 Besides the first wooden frame method, there is another popular method to build a projection screen.
 We will talk about both types of projector screens, beginning with the wooden projector screen.
-In case you haven’t already purchased your projector for indoor or outdoor fun, you may be interested in checking our exhaustive reviews for the best projectors under $1000, projectors under $300, projectors under $500, or top projectors under $200.
+In case you haven’t already purchased your projector for indoor or outdoor fun, you may be interested in checking our exhaustive reviews for the best projectors under $1000 and the best projectors under $300.

 Wooden DIY Projector Screen – Step by Step Process

 A wooden projector screen is the most suitable and stable out of the three types.
 Building a wooden frame means that you can also move around the house if you want to change the spot of watching content on a bigger screen.

 Depending on the space on your house’s wall, you need to source the materials.
 Building a 100-inch screen will require an equal amount of wall space horizontally, with approximately 54 inches of space vertically on the wall.Plus, if you want to get the most comfortable view or find something as comfortable as “Sheldon’s spot” in the room, you need to sit at least 3 meters away from the screen.